MeguminSama/LethalCompanyOnlinePatch/README.md

 This was tested on v45, but probably works fine in other versions too.

 You can only play with other patched clients.
 You cannot play with unpatched clients.
+If you want to play with unpatched clients again, you'll need to unpatch the game.

 1. Make sure you're using a modern version of PowerShell
    - You can get it here https://github.com/PowerShell/PowerShell/releases/tag/v7.4.0